pabui/soen422_project/README.md

 `gcc -D WIN10 ./src/admin.c ./src/hal_Out.c ./src/vm.c ./src/vmstack.c  ./src/hal.c  ./src/bsl_COut.c ./src/_console.c ./src/bsl_xtoa.c -o cm`

 ### VM on Target
+You will need to modify the COM and the avrdude command.
+Should make it possible to add parameters.
 `cd src && ./compile_to_target.bat`

 ### A unit
 `gcc a_unit.c -o a_unit`

+### Task 7
+You will need to modify the COM and the avrdude command.
+Should make it possible to add parameters.
+`cd src && ./testIOReg0.bat`

 ## Testing on host
 To run the precompiled tests do: